Corruption in Mauritius: 2015-2018 Commission of Enquiry on Drug Trafficking

-In July 2018 the Commission of Inquiry on Drug Trafficking (chaired by former Puisne Judge Paul Lam Shang Leen) published its report after 3 years of investigation.
+In July 2018, the Commission of Inquiry on Drug Trafficking (chaired by former Puisne Judge Paul Lam Shang Leen) published its report after 3 years of investigation.
 The report described the methods used by the key players involved in this illegal activity.
-Within a few days 3 members of the MSM resigned from office.
-Lawyer Roubina Jadoo-Jaunbocus, Minister of Gender Equality, had visited numerous inmates at various prisons (for example 37 visits in 2009), including the most notorious convicted drug trafficker Peroumal Veeren.
-Roubina Jadoo-Jaunbocus had also performed unsolicited visits to inmates' jail cells although they were not even her clients.
-The Commission also reported that she had acted as middleman in money laundering on behalf of jailed drug traffickers.
-Sanjeev Teeluckdharry, who Deputy Speaker of the MSM government, initially attempted to not testify before the Commission but failed.
+Within a few days, 3 members of the MSM resigned from office.
+Lawyer Roubina Jadoo-Jaunbocus, Minister of Gender Equality, had visited numerous inmates at various prisons (for example, 37 visits in 2009), including the most notorious convicted drug trafficker Peroumal Veeren.
+Roubina Jadoo-Jaunbocus had also performed unsolicited visits to inmates' jail cells, although they were not even her clients.
+The commission also reported that she had acted as a middleman in money laundering on behalf of jailed drug traffickers.
+Sanjeev Teeluckdharry, who is the Deputy Speaker of the MSM government, initially attempted not to testify before the commission but failed.
 He had also performed numerous unsolicited visits and placed many phone calls with jailed drug traffickers, including convict Rudolf Derek Jean Jacques, also known as 'Gro Derek'.
 Sanjeev Teeluckdharry had also instructed an inmate to make false allegations against a police officer of the Anti-Drug and Smuggling Unit (ADSU).
-The Commission was also very critical of lawyer Abdool Raouf Gulbul, member of the MSM and husband of chief justice Rehana Bibi Mungly-Gulbul, who was also president of the Gambling Regulatory Authority (GRA).
-Gulbul was criticised for his use of burner phones, his ability to pervert the course of justice and for profiting from proceeds of drug trafficking such as in the case of convicted trafficker Siddick Islam who paid Rs 25 millions to Gulbul using money made from the illicit traffic.
+The commission was also very critical of lawyer Abdool Raouf Gulbul, member of the MSM and husband of Chief Justice Rehana Bibi Mungly-Gulbul, who was also president of the Gambling Regulatory Authority (GRA).
+Gulbul was criticised for his use of burner phones, his ability to pervert the course of justice and for profiting from the proceeds of drug trafficking, such as in the case of convicted trafficker Siddick Islam, who paid Rs 25 million to Gulbul using money made from the illicit traffic.
 Gulbul's electoral campaign in Constituency No.3 had also been financed by drug trafficker Sada Curpen.
 Gulbul was also known to instruct his junior employees to top up the bank accounts of jailed traffickers.
-Various lawyers, including Samad Goolamally, Ashley Hurrhangee and Tisha Shamloll also testified against Raouf Gulbul.
+Various lawyers, including Samad Goolamally, Ashley Hurrhangee and Tisha Shamloll, also testified against Raouf Gulbul.